 - Never roll over bony prominences – bones can be mistaken for adhesions but repeated rolling could result in inflammation of the periosteum

 - Avoid rolling over joints – rolling joints can cause inflammation of the tendons and ligaments around the articulation.
-Also avoid hyperextension of unsupported joints
+Also, avoid hyperextension of unsupported joints

 - Avoid rolling the lower back – hyperextension of the lumbar spine can be injurious although rolling the thoracic spine can provide relief from upper back pain and poor posture.
 The neck should also be avoided

-- Increase intensity and duration of foam rolling gradually to avoid post-treatment soreness or bruising.
+- Increase the intensity and duration of foam rolling gradually to avoid post-treatment soreness or bruising.
 Foam rolling can be uncomfortable but should never be extremely painful

-- Users should understand that it may take several sessions of SMRT to free stubborn adhesions and that overworking an area can result in severe muscle soreness and even bruising although mild soreness is not uncommon
+- Users should understand that it may take several sessions of SMR to free stubborn adhesions and that overworking an area can result in severe muscle soreness and even bruising although mild soreness is not uncommon

 Once the user has finished foam rolling, the muscles should feel worked but not overly fatigued and range of movement of the associated joint(s) should increase.

-Foam Rollers – not just for SMRT
+Foam Rollers – not just for SMR

 - Make press-ups more demanding by placing hands and/or feet on foam rollers